1j01/ooplie/README.md

 ([Execution underlines CSS animation on multifiddle](http://multifiddle.ml/#execution-underlines))

+When you have multiple asynchronous code paths, they may be run either in parallel or in series.
-When you have multiple asynchronous pieces of code, it could show the flow of execution with lines in the margin.
+The IDE could show the flow of execution with lines in the margin, making it clearer what would happen.

 <!-- Insert larger example of control flow indicators here? -->